lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 {{fig-arch}} illustrates this interaction:

-- One or more nonces are requested in step (0) and obtained in step (1) using the extension to CMP/EST/CMC defined in this document.
+- A nonce is requested in step (0) and obtained in step (1) using the extension to CMP/EST/CMC defined in this document.
 - The CSR attribute or extension defined in {{I-D.ietf-lamps-csr-attestation}}
 conveys an `AttestationBundle` containing one or more attestation statements to